NIH/NIDDK T32 DK007202

 Edward Dennis, MD - UCSD

-Dr. Dennis' laboratory focuses on understanding the regulation of lipid regulation second messengers and signal transduction processes and especially the role of various phospholipases in their generation.
-Dr. Dennis' laboratory also designs and synthesizes chemical inhibitors of phospholipase A2.
-The laboratory utilizes organic synthetic approaches, enzyme kinetics, molecular biology, site-specific mutagenesis, cell and tissue culture, and high-resolution NMR techniques, as well as traditional biochemical approaches in attacking phospholipase and membrane problems.
-Trainees will be involved in one or more of these projects, will be closely mentored, and will learn organic synthetic approaches, enzyme kinetics, molecular biology aimed at site-specific mutagenesis, tissue culture, and high resolution NMR techniques as well as traditional biochemical approaches to attack phospholipase and membrane problems.
+Dr. Edward Dennis' laboratory focuses on understanding the regulation of lipid second messengers and signal transduction processes and especially the role of various phospholipases in their generation.
+The laboratory utilizes organic synthetic approaches, enzyme kinetics, molecular biology, site-specific mutagenesis, cell and tissue culture and high-resolution NMR techniques, as well as traditional biochemical approaches in attacking phospholipase and membrane problems.
+Trainees will be involved in one or more of these projects, will be closely mentored and will learn organic synthetic approaches, enzyme kinetics, molecular biology aimed at site-specific mutagenesis, tissue culture, high-resolution and NMR techniques.

 Pieter C. Dorrestein, Ph.D.- UCSD